Numeric Lyndon-based feature embedding of sequencing reads for machine learning approaches: Introduction

 This paper is organized as follows.
-In Section~\ref{sec:related} we discuss the main contributions in literature and the differences with our work.
-In Section~\ref{sec:lynd-representations} we present the properties of various notions of Lyndon-based factorization, including one inspired by the the double-stranded nature of the genomic sequences.
+In Section~\ref{sec:related} we discuss the main contributions in the literature and the differences with our work.
+In~Section~\ref{sec:lynd-representations} we present the properties of various notions of Lyndon-based factorization, including one inspired by the the double-stranded nature of the genome.
 In Section~\ref{sec:evaluation}, we propose some experiments to evaluate the effectiveness of the representations produced by \texttt{lyn2vec}.
-Finally, in Section~\ref{sec:conclusion} we discuss the results and some future work.
+Finally, in Section~\ref{sec:conclusion} we discuss the main results and the future work.